florianluediger/openbalena-terraform-azure/README.md

 terraform apply
 ```

-## Connecting to the EC2 instance via SSH
+## Connecting to the Virtual Machine via SSH

 To connect via ssh, you need to get the SSH private key from the terraform outputs and fix its format.